FIGURE SKATING PROGRAMS

 Program Requirement: Please consult with your base coach for appropriate training program and schedule.
 This program accommodates skaters training in the discipline of freeskate pairs from the primary to international level.

 Our competitive skaters are committed to excellence and must abide by our competitive skaters code of conduct and agreement.
-In addition to their on-ice training, competitive skaters attend mandatory fitness classes, and are expected to maintain a high fitness level.
+In addition to their on-ice training, competitive skaters must attend mandatory fitness classes, and are expected to maintain a high fitness level.
 Fitness testing for competitive skaters and full-time dance and pair skaters is mandatory and included in the skater's program fee.

 For related information, please refer to these resources found in our Skater Info Centre: